 The Office of the Dean awards approximately 13 merit and need-based scholarships each year to admitted students.
 Award amounts range from $5,000 to $40,000 per year.
 There is no separate scholarship application; all admitted students are considered for scholarship.

-The UCSF Student Financial Aid Office has a searchable database of scholarships UCSF students have received over the past few years.
+The UCSF Student Financial Services Office has a searchable database of scholarships UCSF students have received over the past few years.
 Search for dentistry-specific scholarships using this tool.

 National Health Service Corp Scholarship Program